 In all new and existing buildings, minimum radio signal strength for emergency responder communications shall be provided and maintained.
 Where needed, two-way radio communication enhancement systems shall be installed.

-DAS systems must be designed, installed, maintained and repaired by qualified personnel to ensure that they meet the coverage reliability requirements of NFPA72-2013 and do not cause unintended harmful interference to the County’s radio system or other users of the RF spectrum licensed by the Federal Communications Commission (FCC).
+DAS systems must be designed, installed, maintained and repaired by qualified personnel to ensure that they meet the coverage reliability requirements of NFPA1221-2016 and do not cause unintended harmful interference to 700 and 800 MHz radio systems or other users of the RF spectrum licensed by the Federal Communications Commission (FCC).

-Anne Arundel County has developed a framework and policy for building owners and developers who must comply with the in-building public safety radio coverage requirements of IBC2015 and NFPA72-2013.
-For more information, click the link below to download the documentation and application package.
-Questions can be emailed to 800MHz@aacounty.org.
+Anne Arundel County has developed a framework and policy for building owners and developers who must comply with the in-building public safety radio coverage requirements of NFPA1221-2016.
+For more information, click the links below to download the documentation and application package.
+Questions can be emailed to [email protected].